-- 3.5.1.1 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings, to ensure an appropriate transition in form and scale and complement existing neighbourhood character. - 3.5.1.2 Where building heights greater than three storeys occur:
+- 3.5.1.1 Building design that respects and celebrates the heritage of the neighbourhood is encouraged, including the preservation and rehabilitation of character homes and heritage features. - 3.5.1.2 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings, to ensure an appropriate transition in form and scale and complement existing neighbourhood character. - 3.5.1.3 Where building heights greater than three storeys occur: